 Here's another way to look at it: Monument Valley is like a national park, but it falls within the jurisdiction of the Navajo Nation's 27,425-square-mile (71,000 square kilometers) territory in the Four Corners region of the United States.
 Of that 17 million acres, more than 91,000 acres are set aside as Monument Valley Tribal Park — a space larger than Arches National Park.

 Monument Valley History and Summary

-If you're a photographer, consider booking a sunrise or sunset tour to travel the park during the "golden hour" to capture the park's monuments, needles and spires in their full glory.
+If you're a photographer, consider booking a sunrise or sunset tour to travel the park during the "golden hour" to capture photos of the park's monuments, needles, spires and other attractions in their full glory.